-Barbara Turley, CEO and founder of the Virtual Hub rejoins me for another insightful reflection on how outsourcing can enhance or bring value to any business around the globe.
+Barbara Turley, CEO, and founder of The Virtual Hub rejoins Derek podcast for another insightful reflection on how outsourcing can enhance or bring value to any business around the globe.

 The Virtual Hub recruits and trains virtual assistants for entrepreneurs who are looking for the right VA who can perform delegable tasks to allow these entrepreneurs to focus more on growing their business.

 Hi, and welcome to another episode of the Outsource Accelerator Podcast.
 My name is Derek Gallimore, and this is Episode No. 208.
 So, today I have Barbara Turley back of The Virtual Hub.
 She is the CEO and founder of this business which specializes in VAs specifically in kind of media digital management VAs.
 So, a pretty technical vertical here.
 We previously interviewed Barbara in Episode 203.
 So, if you want more of the backstory and more background on outsourcing generally, then go and listen to that one.
 But in this episode, I got her back, so we can deep dive into The Virtual Hub but actually talk again more broadly about outsourcing and how it can be implemented in the business.
 I think there’s a lot of valuable lessons there.
 I certainly have learned a lot and enjoyed the conversation.
 So, I’m sure you will enjoy.
 If you want any of the show notes or any details on anything we discuss, go to outsourceaccelerator.com/208.
 Enjoy!

 Hi, and welcome back everybody.
 Again, I am super excited to be joined by Barbara Turley of The Virtual Hub.
 Hi, Barbara, how are you?

 Barbara: Hi, Derek.
 Great to be back.
 Thank you.